VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/DynamicType/aDynamicType.md

 Not only *enlargement*, but also **bold appearance** of fonts is used to aid people **recognise symbols**.

+### Text Styles
+To write structured text a consistent use of text styles required.

 ### Use Cases: Helping To Focus
 Adjusting the size of texts can also be helpful for those people who prefer **to have lesser amount of information present on a screen**, so it is, for example, **easier to comprehend** the interface.